What Will Happen To The QPPV Post Brexit?

 According to Commission Implementing Regulation (EU) No 520/2012, the PSMF must be located within the Union (EEA), subsequently, the marketing authorisation holder will need to change the location of the PSMF to a Member State within the Union (EEA).

-The only thing that we can say for certain about Brexit now is that no one really knows what the relationship between the UK and the EU will be and what implications that will have.
-For all MAHs affected by Brexit it is vital to have a plan in place and to carefully assess where in the post-Brexit EU the QPPV and PSMF will be established.
-Whatever your plans and changes in QPPV, make sure details are updated in Article 57 database!
+The only thing that we can say for certain about Brexit at this moment (July 2019) is that no one really knows what the relationship between the UK and the EU will be and what implications that will have.
+However, we are recommending that all MAHs affected by Brexit have a plan in place and carefully assess where in the post-Brexit EU the QPPV and PSMF will be established.
+Also, whatever your plans and changes in QPPV, make sure details are updated in Article 57 database!

 If you would like to speak to us about issues surrounding the above or seek our advice then call us on 00353 52 61 76706, email us: firstname.lastname@example.org or complete the webform below and we will get back to you.